+Change directory to that gly-h2o-n/QM/pw91-sb.

-Run the small-basis DFT configurational sampling script with the command ‘run-pw91-sb.csh uniqueStructures-pm7.data sb QUEUE 10’ where QUEUE is the preferred queue on the computing cluster.
+Run the small basis set DFT configurational sampling script using the command: run-pw91-sb.csh uniqueStructures-pm7.data sb QUEUE 10 where QUEUE is the preferred queue on the computing cluster and 10 indicates that 10 calculations are to be grouped into one batch job.
 This script will automatically generate the inputs for Gaussian 09 and submit all the calculations.
 Enter ‘test’ for the ‘QUEUE’ to do a dry run.

-Once the submitted calculations are complete, extract the energies and compute the rotational constants of the small-basis-optimized clusters with the command ‘getRotConsts-dft-sb.csh pw91 N’ where N is the number of atoms in the cluster.
+Once the submitted calculations are complete, extract and analyze the results.

+Extract the energies and compute the rotational constants of the small-basis-optimized clusters using the command: getRotConsts-dft-sb.csh pw91 N where N is the number of atoms in the cluster.
 That will create a file named rotConstsData_C.

-Now identify the unique structures with the command ‘similarityAnalysis.py sb rotConstsData_C’.
-There will now be a list of unique configurations optimized at the PW91/6-31+G* level of theory saved in the file uniqueStructures-sb.data.
+Now identify the unique structures with the command: similarityAnalysis.py sb rotConstsData_C There will now be a list of unique configurations optimized at the PW91/6-31+G* level of theory saved in the file uniqueStructures-sb.data.

-Go up to the gly-h2o-n/QM directory and combine the results from multiple comparable QM runs using the combineQM.csh script.
-The syntax is ‘combineQM.csh <label> <list of directories with QM calculations>’.
-In this particular case, the command ‘combineQM.csh sb pw91-sb’ will generate a new unique structures list named ‘uniqueStructures-sb.data’ in the gly-h2o-n/QM directory.
+Go up to the gly-h2o-n/QM directory and combine the results from multiple comparable QM runs using the combine-QM.csh script.
+The syntax is: combine-QM.csh <label> <list of directories with QM calcs> In this particular case, the command: combine-QM.csh sb pw91-sb will generate a new unique structures list named ‘uniqueStructures-sb.data’ in the gly-h2o-n/QM directory.

-Configurational sampling at the large-basis ab initio level of theory
+Further refinement using QM method with a large basis set

-NOTE: The goal here is to further refine our configurational sampling of the Gly(H2O)n=1-5 clusters using a better quantum-mechanical description.
+NOTE: The goal here is to further refine the configurational sampling of the Gly(H2O)n=1-5 clusters using a better quantum-mechanical description.
 The starting structures for this step are the outputs of Step 3.

+Submit more reliable calculations using a larger basis set.

 Create a subdirectory called pw91-lb under the QM directory.

-Copy the unique structures list (uniqueStructures-sb.data) from the QM/pw91-sb directory to the QM/pw91-lb directory and change directory to QM/pw91-lb.
-Run the large-basis DFT configurational sampling script with the command ‘run-pw91-lb.csh uniqueStructures-sb.data lb QUEUE 10’ where QUEUE is the preferred queue on the computing cluster.
+Copy the unique structures list (uniqueStructures-sb.data) from the gly-h2o-n/QM directory to the gly-h2o-n/QM/pw91-lb directory and change to that directory.

+Run the large-basis DFT configurational sampling script with the command: run-pw91-lb.csh uniqueStructures-sb.data lb QUEUE 10 where QUEUE is the preferred queue on the computing cluster and 10 indicates that 10 calculations are to be grouped in one batch job.
 This script will automatically generate the inputs for Gaussian 09 and submit all the calculations.
 Enter ‘test’ for the ‘QUEUE’ to do a dry run testing.

-Once the submitted calculations are complete, compute the rotational constants of the large-basis-optimized clusters with the command ‘getRotConsts-dft-lb.csh pw91 N’ where N is the number of atoms in the cluster.
+Once the submitted calculations are complete, extract and analyze the data

+Compute the rotational constants of the large-basis-optimized clusters with the command: getRotConsts-dft-lb.csh pw91 N where N is the number of atoms in the cluster.

-Now identify the unique structures with the command ‘similarityAnalysis.py lb rotConstsData_C’.
-We now have a list of unique configurations optimized at the PW91/6-311++G** level of theory saved in the file uniqueStructures-lb.data.
+Now identify the unique structures with the command: similarityAnalysis.py lb rotConstsData_C You now have a list of unique configurations optimized at the PW91/6-311++G** level of theory saved in the file uniqueStructures-lb.data.

-Vibrational analysis
+Final Energy and Thermodynamic Correction Calculations

-NOTE: The goal here is to obtain the vibrational structure and energies of the Gly(H2O)n=1-5 clusters in order to compute the desired thermochemical corrections.
+NOTE: The goal here is to obtain the vibrational structure and energies of the Gly(H2O)n=1-5 clusters using a large basis set and an ultrafine integration grid in order to compute the desired thermochemical corrections.